 Read the Incredibly Moving Opinion From the Judge Who Just Struck Down Virginia's Gay-Marriage Ban

 On Thursday night, a federal court in Virginia struck down the state's ban on same-sex marriage.
-Although the ruling follows similar decisions in Oklahoma and Utah, it stands out for its celebratory tone and its stirring portrayal of marriage equality as a fundamental right.
+The ruling follows similar decisions in Oklahoma and Utah, but it stands out for its celebratory tone and its stirring portrayal of marriage equality as a fundamental right.
 US District Judge Arenda L. Wright Allen found that allowing same-sex marriage, like abolishing slavery and extending suffrage to women, was part of American’s ongoing expansion of constitutional rights to people who had been unjustly excluded.
 In her words, "We have arrived upon another moment in history when We the People becomes more inclusive, and our freedom more perfect."

 Below is an excerpt from her opinion: